S1mplector/Simjot/README.md

 ## Contributing

-This is a personal journaling application, but if you'd like to contribute:
+This application wasn't meant to be commercially available, it's a personal journaling application, but if you'd like to contribute:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`